 Insurance is an industry with a wide range of manual tasks.
 These manual paper-based processes are slow and require human intervention.
 Even today, customers have to deal with time-consuming paperwork when getting a claim reimbursed or signing for a new insurance policy.
 In the digital age, this leaves customers frustrated and has led to the use of AI in insurance.

-We can automate a majority of manual tasks with the help of AI so that insurance companies can provide their services faster, cheaper and with fewer errors.
+With AI, ML, and DL, we can automate a majority of manual tasks so that insurance companies can provide their services faster, cheaper, and with fewer errors.
 McKinsey estimates that 25% of the insurance industry will be automated by 2025 thanks to AI and ML.